Voting Record — MPs for Rochdale

 Commons11 Jun 2008Counter-Terrorism Bill — Extension of period of detention to 42 days — Order tellnono Teller

-Commons11 Jun 2008Counter-Terrorism Bill — Extension of period of detention to 42 days — Process tellnono Teller
+Commons11 Jun 2008Counter-Terrorism Bill — Extension of Maximim Period of Police Detention Without Charge in Terror Cases from 28 to 42 Days tellnono Teller

 Commons20 May 2008Human Fertilisation and Embryology Bill — Change abortion limit from 24 weeks to 22 weeks — rejected minorityno Rebel